Learning Survival Models with Right-Censored Reporting Delays: Numerical Study

-\textbf{Estimation.} The parameters for the source domain were estimated using \cref{EM} with $30$ iterations and $s = 10$.
-The sampling of the missing values $(z_i, w_i)_{i=1}^m$ was performed via \cref{reject}.
-The parameters were initialized using estimates obtained by substituting the missing values with $(y_i, v_i)_{i=1}^m$.
-For the target domain, $\gamma$ was estimated by \cref{check}.
-We refer to this estimation procedure as $\textit{Ours}$.
-One baseline for both the source and target domains assumes that the missing values are fully observed, while another replaces them with $(y_i, v_i)_{i=1}^m$.
-These baselines are referred to as $\textit{Complete}$ and $\textit{Naive}$, respectively.
+\textbf{Estimation.} The parameters for the source domain were estimated using the procedure described in \Cref{JPE}, with $100$ iterations and $s = 10$.
+Increasing these values had little effect on the resulting estimates.
+The maximization of $\mathcal{L}_1(\bm{\theta}_1 \mid \mathcal{P}_1)$ was performed using the lifelines library, version 0.27.8, with the penalizer parameter fixed at $10^{-4}$ for numerical stability.
+All other hyperparameters in lifelines were set to their default values.
+The parameters were initialized using estimates obtained by substituting the missing values $(z_i, w_i)_{i=1}^m$ with $(y_i, v_i)_{i=1}^m$.
+For the target domain, we computed $\bm{\gamma}$ by solving the approximate estimating equation $\tilde{\bm{\zeta}}(\bm{\gamma})=\bm{0}$ via an L-BFGS-based minimization procedure, initialized at $\bm{\gamma}=\bm{0}$.
+The L-BFGS optimization was implemented using SciPy, version 1.2.1, with default solver options.
+The computational environment is provided in \Cref{CE}.
+We refer to this transfer-based estimation procedure as \textit{Ours}.

-\textbf{Environment.} We used a 64-bit Windows machine with the Intel Core i9-9900K @ $3.60$ GHz processor and $64$ GB of RAM.
-The code was implemented by Python version 3.13.5.
-The maximization of $\mathcal{L}_1(\bm{\theta}_1 \mid \mathcal{P}_1)$ was conducted using version 0.30.0 of the lifelines library\footnote{\url{https://github.com/CamDavidsonPilon/lifelines}}.
-All parameters were set to their default values.